Applying the FAIR Principles to computational workflows: Examples

 \subsection{Example workflow run}

-Here, we demonstrate the application of the FAIR principles to a workflow run, which in this case is a dataset that represents an execution of a tissue/tumor prediction workflow for digital pathology using RO-Crate \cite{leo2023}.
+Here, we demonstrate the application of the FAIR principles to a workflow run.
+Recall from our previous definitions that a workflow run is the instantiation of a workflow with inputs (parameters files, input datasets) and outputs (output data, the provenance execution log and lineage of data products).
+In this example, the workflow run is instantiated from a tissue/tumor prediction workflow specification for digital pathology, and it is represented using RO-Crate \cite{leo2023}.

-The workflow run has been assigned a globally unique digital object identifier (F1).
-Components of the workflow run (e.g. steps, inputs, outputs) are assigned distinct identifiers (F1.1).
-The workflow run is described using (rich) metadata (F2) that includes the identifier of the workflow run and its unique version (F3).
-The workflow is not registered, but it is publicly available via GitHub\footnote{\url{https://github.com/crs4/deephealth-pipelines}}, and the workflow run is available on Zenodo (F4) with a DOI.
+The workflow run has been assigned a globally unique DOI (F1), and components of the workflow run (e.g. steps, inputs, outputs) are also assigned their own distinct identifiers (F1.1).
+The workflow run is described using rich metadata (F2) that includes the identifier of the workflow run and its unique version (F3).
+The corresponding workflow specification is not registered, but it is publicly available via GitHub (\url{https://github.com/crs4/deephealth-pipelines}), and the workflow run is registered on Zenodo, which is a searchable FAIR resource (F4).

-The workflow run and its components can be retrieved and downloaded using a standardized HTTPS protocol (A1, A1.1, A1.2).
-The metadata associated with the workflow run and its components are independent from the GitHub code repository and are accessible on Zenodo even if the workflow (or its components) becomes inaccessible (A2).
+The workflow run and its components are also hosted on Zenodo, which means that they can be retrieved and downloaded using the HTTPS protocol, which is standardized (A1), open and free and universally implementable (A1.1), and able to support authentication and authorization procedures (A1.2).
+The metadata associated with the workflow run and its components are independent from the workflow run and components themselves, and they are accessible on Zenodo even if the workflow run and its components become inaccessible (A2).

-The workflow run provenance of digital pathology tissue/tumor prediction is generated using CWLProv \cite{Khan2019} in the form of RO-Bundle and then converted to an RO-Crate \cite{Sefton2023} that follows Provenance Run Crate profile\footnote{\url{https://www.researchobject.org/workflow-run-crate/profiles/0.1/provenance_run_crate}}.
-All these methods represent run information utilizing well-established standards and language (I1).
+Recall from Figure~\ref{fig:1} that execution provenance is a product of a workflow run.
+Here, provenance from the digital pathology tissue/tumor prediction workflow run is generated using CWLProv \cite{Khan2019} in the form of RO-Bundle and then converted to an RO-Crate \cite{Sefton2023} that follows the Provenance Run Crate profile (\url{https://www.researchobject.org/workflow-run-crate/profiles/0.1/provenance_run_crate}).
+All of these methods represent workflow run information by utilizing well-established standards and language (I1).
 CWLProv and RO-Crate allow vocabularies that are consistent with the FAIR principles (I2).
-The workflow run provenance is generated using CWLProv and documented as Provenance Run Crate profile showing the exchange of data between components of the workflow.
-However, the workflow run does not include domain-specific standards for metadata to fulfill I3.
-The workflow run provenance includes qualified references to other objects and the workflow's components (I4).
+The workflow run provenance is generated using CWLProv and documented as a Provenance Run Crate profile showing the exchange of data between components of the workflow.
+The workflow run does not, however, include domain-specific standards for metadata to fulfill (which means it does not satisfy I3).
+The workflow run provenance does include qualified references to other objects and the workflow's components (I4).